Are you a school administrator? Yes No x to close

 Getting your master’s degree in management information systems will allow you to learn how to combine people and technology skills to influence and change organizations.
 You will learn a real-world approach to organization, process, and analysis.
 Management information systems go beyond computer science and work to tie things together.

-Typical classes when it comes to getting your master’s degree in management information systems might include business problem-solving theory and practice, telecommunications technology, and principles of project management.
-Most master’s programs will take around two years to complete depending on if you attend full or part-time and you should be able to attend online or in-person.
+Typical classes for a master’s degree in management information systems might include business problem-solving theory and practice, telecommunications technology, and principles of project management.
+Most master’s programs will take around two years to complete, depending on whether you attend full or part-time, and you should be able to attend online or in person.

-For in-person programs, The University of Texas at Austin, The Massachusetts Institute of Technology, and The University of Minnesota-Twin Cities all have highly rated programs.
-For online programs, Auburn University, the Missouri University of Science and Technology, and California State University at Fullerton all have highly rated programs.
+For in-person programs, the University of Texas at Austin, the Massachusetts Institute of Technology, and the University of Minnesota-Twin Cities all have highly rated programs.
+Auburn University, the Missouri University of Science and Technology, and California State University at Fullerton have highly rated programs for online programs.

 Jobs you can get with a Master’s Degree in Management Information Systems: